nikhilsourav/Data-Structures-and-Algorithms/README.md

 - **Are there any rules ?**

-  - Not particularly, just keep the indentation clean
+  - Nothing strict, just keep the indentation clean
   - Use comments wherever necessary
-  - Follow folder structure and use appropriate variable names
+  - Follow folder and file structure
+  - Use appropriate variable names

 <br/>